 Vertiginous mountains, a vast expanse of South Atlantic Ocean and sweeping valleys make Cape Town a walker’s paradise.
 Whether you’re after a gentle, scenic stroll or an invigorating ramble, Cape Town presents near-limitless hiking opportunities.
-If you’re staying at the 12 Apostles, you can get closer to the nearby landscape by choosing one of these picturesque Cape Town hikes.

 A relatively easy-to-reach summit with beautiful panoramic views across Cape Town, including the most romantic of sunsets, Lion’s Head is situated in the Table Mountain National Park.
 A ten-minute drive north along the coast from the 12 Apostles, it’s a short climb winding your way up to the peak, steep in parts but you’ll find hand-holds to help along the way.

 Boesmanskloof Hiking Trail

 The 14km Boesmanskloof Hiking Trail requires stamina but is very rewarding.
 A two-hour drive from Cape Town, the trail snakes its way from the town of Greyton through the Riviersonderend Mountains via waterfalls and dip-worthy pools.
 It offers great wildlife spotting opportunities, so expect to see baboons, common duikers, booted eagles and jackal buzzards along the way to your destination of the town of McGregor.